Zenwolf/kanso/README.md

 ------------------------------------------------------------

 ### Encapsulated state
 Kanso focuses on encapsulating state and logic, separating them from the UI layer.
-State is maintained in a single place and can be passed into another systesm for processing or rendering.
+State is maintained in a single place and can be passed into another system for processing or rendering.

 ### No Defined UI layer